-Over 5 million foreign citizens were enrolled on municipal population registers at 1st January 2017 (0.4% more than in the previous year), the equivalent of 8.3% of the total number of residents corresponding to 21,000 units.
-Women are 52.4% of the total amount (one percentage point less compared to 2012).
+5.1 million foreign citizens were enrolled on municipal population registers at 1st January 2018 (1.9% more than in the previous year, corresponding to 97,000 units), the equivalent of 8.5% of the total number of residents.

-Since 2011 Italy has registered a decrease of inflows of non-Eu citizens.
-In 2016 226,934 new permits were issued (-5.0% compared to the previous year).
-The majority of permits is for work and family reasons.
+In the same year, Italy has registered an increase of inflows of non-Eu citizens: 262,770 new permits were issued (+15.8%), thus reversing the decreasing trend observed in the period between 2010 and 2016.
+The majority of permits, substantially stable compared to 2017, is for work and family reasons.

-The gap between unemployment rates among nationals and non-nationals is becoming smaller: in 2017 the employment rate of non-nationals aged 20-64 reached 63.9% as against 62.2% for Italians.
-The unemployment rate decreased among both nationals and non-nationals, though the latter still registered higher rates; conversely, the inactivity rate of non-nationals aged 15-64 was still lower than that for Italians (29.2% as against 35.2%), with larger gaps in the South and Islands.
+There is still a gap between unemployment rates among nationals and non-nationals: in 2018 the employment rate of non-nationals aged 20-64 reached 64.4% as against 62.8% for Italians.
+The unemployment rate decreased among both nationals and non-nationals, though the latter still registered higher rates; conversely, the inactivity rate of non-nationals was still lower than that for Italians (28.8% as against 35.0%), with larger gaps in the South and Islands.